Two different categories of support.

 - Medication management.
 When a psychiatrist or psychiatric NP is involved for SSRIs, mood stabilizers, hormone therapy in coordination, etc.

 - Coordination with the rest of your medical care.
-Communicating with your OB, your primary care doctor, your menopause specialist.
+Communicating with your OB, your primary care doctor, the people managing your postpartum care.

 If any of those are part of your picture, a licensed clinician is non-negotiable.
-An AI companion is not a substitute, and a responsible one will say so out loud.
+A nervous system companion is not a substitute, and a responsible one will say so out loud.

-An AI mental health companion is better understood as a different category of support, with a different design goal: not to treat, but to be present.
-The things a well-built AI companion can do well include:
+A nervous system companion is better understood as a different category of support, with a different design goal: not to treat, but to be present, and to help your body come down off the day.
+The things a well-built companion can do well include:

 - The in-between conversations.
 The thoughts that aren't big enough to bring to your therapist next Tuesday but are too big to keep in your head until then.

 - The 3am hour.
-When the person who would normally help you is asleep, the hotlines feel like more than the moment requires, and lying alone with the spiral is making it worse.
+When you've been up with the baby, the person who would normally help you is asleep, the hotlines feel like more than the moment requires, and lying there with the spiral and no one awake to hear it is making it worse.
 (See: 3am and no one to talk to.)

 - The unsayable things.
-The thoughts you wouldn't say to your husband, your sister, your friends, because they're too implicated or too complicated.
+The thoughts you wouldn't say to your partner, your sister, your friends, because they're too implicated or too complicated.
+The resentment, the worry about your kids, the version of yourself you don't recognize.
 Putting them somewhere they can be heard often takes them out of the danger zone.

 - Daily processing and pattern noticing.
 A companion that remembers what you said last week can, after a few weeks, notice patterns you can't see yet.
-The bad nights cluster around your cycle.
-The fights happen on Sundays.
-The dread peaks before work calls.
+The hard nights cluster around the weeks you're touched out and running on empty.
+The snapping happens on the days nobody napped.
+The dread peaks the hour before bedtime.

 - Lowering the threshold for being heard.
-Many women never see a therapist because of cost, stigma, geography, or just not being ready.
-A companion is a lower-stakes way to start talking, and for some women, becomes the on-ramp to professional care.
+Many moms never see a therapist because of cost, stigma, no childcare, or just not being ready.
+A companion is a lower-stakes way to start talking, and for some moms, becomes the on-ramp to professional care.

 - Filling the gaps between sessions.
-For women already in therapy, a companion can be the place to put what's coming up between Tuesdays.
+For moms already in therapy, a companion can be the place to put what's coming up between Tuesdays.

 What the evidence says (so far).